wuyang1002431655/tango_with_django_19/manuscript/chapter14-webhose.md

 	def read_webhose_key():
 	    """
-	    Reads the Webhose API key from a file called 'webhose.key'.
+	    Reads the Webhose API key from a file called 'search.key'.
 	    Returns either None (no key found), or a string representing the key.
-	    Remember: put webhose.key in your .gitignore file to avoid committing it!
+	    Remember: put search.key in your .gitignore file to avoid committing it!
 	    """
 	    # See Python Anti-Patterns - it's an awesome resource!
 	    # Here we are using "with" when opening files.